cordarei/verb-prediction/README.md

 You should have received a copy of the CC0 Public Domain Dedication along with this software.
 If not, see <http://creativecommons.org/publicdomain/zero/1.0/>.

+### JAR files

+`agiga-1.2.jar` and `vtd-xml-2.10.jar` are included from the Annotated English Gigaword Java API (https://code.google.com/p/agiga/).
+Both files are licensed under the GNU GPL.